 How much do I love the Marni Layered Leather Satchel, exactly?
 A lot.
 I love it a lot.
 There is nothing not to love about it.
 I was prepared to whine a little bit that there’s no optional crossbody strap, but lo and behold, there is one.
-Absent that, I can think of literally nothing to complain about when it comes to this bag.

 If someone who works in fashion tells you that her job doesn’t have any perks, I personally give you permission to slap her, or at the very least, call her a liar (but also slap her, because how often do you get a chance to backhand someone in real life and then blame it on a fashion blogger?)
 Tonight, the perk wagon came around and dropped me off squarely at the Marni x H&M press preview.